Prestigious British independent school North London Collegiate School (NLCS) opened in Dubai in September 2017, the brand’s first in the Middle East.

 "North London Collegiate School brings a unique educational offering to families in Dubai, and has been designed to NLCS specifications in order to ensure world-class facilities and the best possible learning environment.
 Having worked at NLCS (UK) for fourteen years, the Principal of NLCS Dubai, Mr Daniel Lewis, knows that an NLCS education is about much more than academic success".

-Sadly, Mrs. McCabe passed away in early 2019, resulting in the imminent departure of Mr. Lewis at the end of the current academic year to lead the planned international expansion of the brand.
-Daniel will be returning to NLCS London in July 2019, to head up the school's continued international expansion - a new school will open in Singapore in the coming year.
-He will be succeeded by Jamie Monaghan, a former employee of NLCS for eight years, who worked with Daniel as Head of Boarding at the NLCS Jeju school, prior to joining Sharjah English School, and then NLCS Dubai on its opening.
+Sadly, Mrs. McCabe passed away in early 2019, resulting in the imminent departure of Mr. Lewis at the end of the academic year to lead the planned international expansion of the brand.
+Daniel returned to NLCS London in July 2019, to head up the school's continued international expansion - a new school will open in Singapore in the coming year.
+He has been succeeded by Jamie Monaghan, a former employee of NLCS for eight years, who worked with Daniel as Head of Boarding at the NLCS Jeju school, prior to joining not for profit Sharjah English School, and then NLCS Dubai on its opening.

 A key area of focus has been the recruitment of staff for the launch of the school.
 NLCS Dubai says that it has recruited highly experienced and inspirational teachers from around the world.
 Many teachers are British nationals but others also come from Europe, the US and Australia.
 Using expertise and input from the ‘mother’ school in the UK, the Dubai school has significant experience in recruiting highly dedicated teachers who care deeply about their students’ progress and well-being and "can deliver inspiring subject lessons to light the flame of enthusiasm in each child".